Mark Loretta: Chicago Cubs

 On January 2, 2019, he was named bench coach for the Chicago Cubs.
 He was replaced by former Padres manager Andy Green on November 8, 2019.

 San Diego Padres

 On January 1, 2022, Loretta was hired by the San Diego Padres to serve as a special assistant for the 2022 season.

 Team Israel

 Loretta coached the Israeli national baseball team in the 2013 World Baseball Classic qualifier in September 2012.
 Israel lost to Spain in extra innings in the Pool Finals, missing out on a spot in the World Baseball Classic.

 Personal life

 Loretta attended Saint Francis High School in La Cañada, California, and he was a classmate of Gregg Zaun.
 Loretta has a wife, Hilary (née Kaplan), a son, Frankie, and a daughter, Lucy.
 His parents are David and Ellen Loretta, and he has a brother Chris and a sister Kelly.
-Loretta is also a member of the Fraternity of Phi Gamma Delta, commonly known as FIJI (Northwestern University, 1993).
+Loretta is also a member of the Phi Gamma Delta fraternity (Northwestern University, 1993).